 Efficient String Concatenation in Python

-• Concatenate two strings using the concatenation operators, + and +=
+• You can concatenate strings in Python using the + operator and the += operator.

 To get the most out of this tutorial, you should have a basic understanding of Python, especially its built-in string data type.